-AI Thinker ESP32-CAM Development Board Pinout and Technical Specifications
+AI Thinker ESP32-CAM Development Board

 Code name: ESP32_DEV

 AI Thinker ESP32-CAM development board is based on esp32 microcontroller and uses xtensa architecture.
-This development board has a maximum CPU frequency of 240 MHz and a flash size of 4MB.
+This board has a maximum CPU frequency of 240 MHz and a flash size of 4MB.

-π AI Thinker ESP32-CAM Specs
+About AI Thinker ESP32-CAM

 β¨ Features